 13 July 1985 was a landmark day for millions of people of my generation - our "Where were you when Kennedy was shot?".
 "Live Aid" was the "day the music changed the world", it was the biggest and best gig that any of us had ever seen, it was a day when millions of real people made a difference for millions of real people suffering in Ethiopia and other countries around Africa.
 And the Wal bass was there - you could even say it was "instrumental" in the events that led up to the day.

 The previous November rock and pop stars of the day gathered in a London studio for an unprecedented recording session - the only logical response of an Irish rock star to a disturbing and moving news item by the BBC journalist, Michael Buerk.
 He must have hoped that his news report on the terrible famine in Ethiopia and the Sudan would have raised awareness of the plight of the people there.
 He could never have guest just how much and what it would lead to.
 At the behest of Boomtown Rats singer, Bob Geldof, and Ultravox singer/guitarist Midge Ure the coolest, trendiest and some of the uncoolest stars in the UK checked their egos at the door and gave their time freely for charity.
 The stellar line up included the likes of Duran Duran, Boy George, Paul Weller, Status Quo, Phil Collins, Spandau Ballet, Bananarama, Paul Young, Sting, George Michael, Bono...
 The resulting single, Band Aid's "Do they know it's Christmas" became one of the biggest and most influential singles of all time - raising money for the Ethiopian famine victims and inspiring other projects like the US "We are the World" single.
-"Do they know it's Christmas" had its bass line powered by the fingers of John Taylor and a Wal bass.
+The video for "Do they know it's Christmas" prominently features the fingers of John Taylor seemingly driving the song forward on a Wal bass.

 Small but perfectly formed...